kaz-utashiro/sdif/README.md

         OMARK     NMARK     UMARK    : Mark
         OLINE     NLINE     ULINE    : Line number
         OTEXT     NTEXT     UTEXT    : Text

+    If ULINE is empty, OLINE and NLINE is used instead.

     You can make multiple filelds same color joining them by = :